tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 DTLS where records may be reordered, to determine the correct exporter secret for validation.

-## Serialization of Extended Key Update and Post-Handshake Authentication
+## Interaction of Extended Key Update and Post-Handshake Authentication

-To prevent cryptographic state ambiguity, EKU and post-handshake authentication operations MUST NOT be processed concurrently.
-For the purposes of this section, post-handshake authentication includes Post-Handshake Certificate-Based Client Authentication and Exported Authenticator exchanges.
+EKU and post-handshake authentication may both occur during the lifetime of a (D)TLS connection.
+Post-Handshake Certificate-Based Client Authentication (PHA) is bound to the handshake transcript and computes its `Finished` message using a key derived from the application traffic secret that is active at the time the `CertificateRequest` is sent.
+Therefore, specific ordering constraints are required to preserve cryptographic consistency.

+### Post-Handshake Certificate-Based Client Authentication

+Once a `CertificateRequest` has been sent, the corresponding authentication exchange completes using the application traffic secret generation that was active when it was initiated, as required by the transcript and key derivation rules defined in Section 4.4 of {{-TLS}}.

+An endpoint MUST NOT complete an EKU exchange in a manner that transitions to new application traffic secrets while a PHA exchange is in progress.

 The following constraints apply to both TLS 1.3 and DTLS 1.3:

-- An endpoint MUST NOT initiate post-handshake authentication while an EKU exchange is in progress.
+* An endpoint MUST NOT initiate post-handshake authentication while an EKU exchange is in progress.

-- If post-handshake authentication has been initiated and the corresponding authentication exchange has not yet completed, neither endpoint MUST initiate an EKU exchange.
+* If post-handshake authentication has been initiated and the corresponding authentication exchange has not yet completed, neither endpoint MUST initiate an EKU exchange.

-- In a cross-flight condition, if a (D)TLS client sends an EKU request and, before receiving a response, receives a `CertificateRequest` or an `AuthenticatorRequest` from the (D)TLS server, or if the (D)TLS server sends an EKU request and, before receiving a response, receives an `AuthenticatorRequest` from the (D)TLS client, the endpoints MUST complete the EKU exchange before processing or responding to the post-handshake authentication request.
-Authentication messages (`Certificate`, `CertificateVerify`, `Finished`, or `Authenticator`) MUST be generated only after the EKU exchange has completed.
-This ensures that post-handshake authentication confirms that both peers derived the same updated traffic secrets and detects any divergence resulting from interference during the EKU exchange.
+* In a cross-flight condition, if a (D)TLS client sends an EKU request and, before receiving a response, receives a `CertificateRequest` from the (D)TLS server, the endpoints MUST defer completion of the EKU exchange and proceed with the post-handshake authentication exchange.
+The endpoints MUST NOT transition to new application traffic secrets until the authentication exchange has completed.

-In DTLS 1.3, if a post-handshake authentication request is deferred as described above, it is acknowledged in accordance with the DTLS handshake reliability procedure specified in Section 7.1 of {{!DTLS=RFC9147}}.
+In DTLS, deferred EKU requests are acknowledged as specified in {{DTLSC}}.

 #  Security Considerations